Acts of John in Rome

 The Acts of John in Rome is a 4th-century Christian apocryphal text that presents stories about the Apostle John.
 The text, written in Greek, is believed to be based on orally handed down stories (and in particular collected stories recounted in the writings of Eusebius of Caesarea) about the works of John in Rome.

-The Acts of John in Rome is not to be confused with the Acts of John, of which it is independent, although the final section of the Acts of John is reproduced in the latter part of the Acts of John in Rome.
+The Acts of John in Rome is not to be confused with the Acts of John, of which it is independent, although the final section of the Acts of John exists also in the latter part of the Acts of John in Rome.

 Content

 The story is divided into two parts: the first contains a series of original episodes from the life of John up until his exile to Patmos and his subsequent return to Ephesus.
 The second, which reproduces the final section of the text Acts of John, relates the apostle's ministry in Ephesus.

 The first part of the story centers around John's arrest by Roman soldiers in Ephesus, his transport to Rome, and his (informal) trial before the Roman emperor Domitian, during which John miraculously survives the drinking of deadly poison and raises a Roman prisoner from the dead.